COVID-19 basics for the H2 Biology student [4/20 update]

 And this method of reproduction is also why disease arise.
 This is because the target cells of the the novel coronavirus are respiratory cells.
 Consequently the host respiratory cells can be overcome by virus reproduction resulting in the death of the cells.

 Remember, these cells play an important role in respiration.
-Consequently the lost of which would mean they cannot breath properly.
-Severe lost of the function can then lead to death.
+Consequently the lost of which would mean patients cannot breath properly.
+This can then lead to death as cells die from the lack of oxygen, which stops cellular respiration.

 Let’s go on to talk about the genome so that we can begin to understand the behavior of this virus.